How big is the Department of Communication?

-The CommLang department currently consists of 111 students with six full time faculty plus a number of contract professors and staff.
-We have five general classrooms, language tutoring offices, a language lounge, a television studio, and various media production rooms such as a green room, audio room, control room, and editing bays for students’ use.
+The communication department currently consists of 111 students with six full time faculty plus a number of contract professors and staff.
+We have five general classrooms, a television studio, and various media production rooms such as a green room, audio room, control room, and editing bays for students’ use.

 How much student-teacher interaction is there in a typical class?

 We have fairly small class sizes, which is good for students.
 Our professors are always open to helping students outside of class, and there is generally a lot of interaction within the class period.